 Chicken were inoculated with a 100X dose of the vaccine.
 Twenty-four hours postinoculation, non-vaccinated chicken started their contact with vaccinated chicken for three weeks.
-During this period, no adverse reaction to the vaccine or clinical signs of FP and MG were recorded.
-To assess transmission, all birds were challenged with FPV and MG.
-Vaccinated birds were protected from the challenge while non-vaccinated birds were susceptible.
+During this period, no adverse reaction to the vaccine or clinical signs of FP, MG and AE were recorded.
+To assess transmission, all birds were challenged with FPV, MG or AE.
+Vaccinated birds were protected from the challenge while nonvaccinated birds were susceptible.
 Birds inoculated with the FPV parental sample recorded similar results.
-The conclusion was that the vaccine and the FPV parental sample were not transmissible.
-Therefore, the vaccine is safe for use in chicken and fails to present any safety risk.
+The conclusion was that the vaccine and the FPV parental sample was not transmissible.

-Safety studies were conducted in non-target animals with a 100X dose of the vaccine in turkeys, quails, fowls and pigeons.
+Safety studies were conducted in non-target animals with a 100X dose of the vaccine in turkeys, quails, game birds and pigeons.
 According to the literature, FPV is known to colonize turkeys and chicken and is used to vaccinate turkeys by scarification of the thigh (Tripathy & Reed, 1997 pox.
 In: Diseases of Poultry, 10th ed.
 Pp 643-659.
 Edited by B. W. Calnek, H. J. Barnes, C. W. Beard, L. R. McDougald & Y. M. Saif.
 Ames: Iowa State University Press, Winterfield & Reed, 1985 Poultry Science 64, 2076-2080, Yanagida et al., 1992 Journal of Virology 66, 1402-1408).
 Also described in the literature is the fact that FPV does not replicate in quails (Winterfield & Reed, 1985).
 In general, FPV is known as non affecting mammals, even though one case of FPV isolation has been recorded with rhinoceros (Tripathy & Reed, 1997 - Pox.
 In: Diseases of Poultry, 10th ed.
 Pp., 643-659.
 Edited by B. W. Calnek, H. J. Barnes, C. W. Beard, L. R. McDougald & Y. M. Saif.
 Ames: Yowa State University Press.)
+Safety was demonstrated in other avian species (turkeys, quails, game birds and pigeons) by:

-Safety was demonstrated in other avian species (turkeys, quails, fowls and pigeons) by: (1) inoculation with the vaccine or the FPV parental strain; and
+(1) inoculation with the vaccine or the FPV parental sample; and